GSTCH/SketchMadeEASY/README.md

 # Sketch made EASY for Arduino

-This libary is an abstraction of an Arduino sketch on logic level.
-Instead of programming in bits and bytes, the control logic is configured by combining the classes.
-For this create objects of inputs, actions and combine them with relations and conditions.
-There are an amount of example to see how easy this library is to use.<BR>
+Arduino Easy is a library that makes it possible to quickly implement Arduino sketches.
+Instead of programming in bits and bytes, the control logic is configured by combining classes.<BR>
-The library supports the remote control FlySky FS-i6X (up to 10 channels).
-The same functions are also available by an App (connected with bluetooth).
-The App has been developed with "MIT AppInventor". <BR>
+The scope includes classes for many common shields as well as remote control of the FlySky FS-i6X or via app.
+Documentation with many examples can be found in the Wiki.

 ## Introduction Video
 Click on the image to play the video<BR>